fenriskiba/fenriskiba.github.io/tech/linux/distro-hopping-2025.md

 <!-- omit from toc -->
 #### Accessibility Tools
-I personally don't have any accessibility needs when using a computer and I'm not going to consider it a deal breaker, but keeping in line with my goal of being able to recommend the distro I use to anyone, I should also be able to recommend it to those with visual impairments, people unable to use a mouse (but still don't want to use a Terminal), or otherwise need some kind of accessibility accommodations.
+~~I personally don't have any accessibility needs when using a computer and I'm not going to consider it a deal breaker, but keeping in line with my goal of being able to recommend the distro I use to anyone, I should also be able to recommend it to those with visual impairments, people unable to use a mouse (but still don't want to use a Terminal), or otherwise need some kind of accessibility accommodations.~~

-That being said, I'm not exactly an accessibility expert, so I can't give a complete perspective on this.
-I'll look into it a bit as I try each distro, and see if there is any community sentiment on the matter, but any accessibility comments I make will need to come with the disclaimer that I am not fully trained on these issues.
+~~That being said, I'm not exactly an accessibility expert, so I can't give a complete perspective on this.
+I'll look into it a bit as I try each distro, and see if there is any community sentiment on the matter, but any accessibility comments I make will need to come with the disclaimer that I am not fully trained on these issues.~~

+In light of [a recent article about the state of accessibility tools on Linux](https://fireborn.mataroa.blog/blog/i-want-to-love-linux-it-doesnt-love-me-back-post-1-built-for-control-but-not-for-people/), it's hard for me to really recommend Linux to those with accessibility needs.
+That being said, I don't want to just leave it at "oh well, can't be helped", so moving forward I will at least verify that each distro has Orca pre-installed (even if it isn't available for the distro installation).
+Any distro that doesn't will be disqualified at that point.
+That way I can at least say that the distro I ultimate choose is keeping up with the bare minimum.

 ## Pre-Check: Running in a VM
 Before getting into the full distro hopping experience, I spent a few days running each OS in a VM to get a feel for the desktop environment and see if there are any obvious deal breaker issues.
 I mostly just looked through the desktop environment settings a bit, checking out what graphical package manager it uses, and generally getting a first impression of the OS.